REDFS12/Advanced-Web-Project-Movie-Explorer/README.md

 🔹 Tooling & Structure
 * Project set up with Vite.
 * Neat folder structure: src/ with separate JS and CSS files.

+## ⏭️ Next Steps
+🔹 Components folder (for larger projects): If you want to add more JS files, you can consider creating a components/ folder in src/ for reusable UI components.

+🔹 Assets folder: If you use more images, fonts, or other assets, you can create an assets/ folder in src/ or public/ .